Solar ITC Step Down Explained

 Overview of Step Down

-Currently the ITC rewards new solar PV system owners 30% of a project’s install cost if begun in 2019.
-The ITC reduces to 26% in 2020, 22% in 2021, and down to 10% in 2022 where is will remain only for utility and commercial projects.
+Originally the ITC rewarded new solar PV system owners 30% of a project’s install cost if begun in 2019.
+The ITC reduced to 26% in 2020, 22% in 2021, and down to 10% in 2022 where is will remain only for utility and commercial projects.
 In 2022, homeowners lose the ability to collect a solar tax credit.
 This chart below visually explains the step down: